 Initiative planning involves representatives from the stakeholder groups it seeks to empower.
 It also seeks to include other stakeholder groups that are invested in the initiative’s outcomes.
-Prioritizing involvement of stakeholders who are directly affected or have a direct role to play in the initiative is well-recognized as central to successful initiative planning.
+Prioritizing the involvement of stakeholders is crucial.
+These are stakeholders who are directly affected or have a direct role in the initiative.
+This approach is well-recognized as central to successful initiative planning.

 Initiatives often represent discrete projects that are unique to the organization.
-The change often needed to realize the goals of the initiative thus require leadership, stakeholder input, feedback mechanisms, business processes, and training to insure the goals are understood and shared.
+The change needed to achieve the goals of the initiative typically requires leadership.
+It also involves stakeholder input, feedback mechanisms, and business processes.
+Training is also essential to ensure the goals are understood and shared.
 An initiative is unlikely to realize its goals if internal processes, values, and business systems are unaligned.

-Having an effective initiative plan will not make a poor idea successful but represents a significant first step in validating ideas, building alignment, and mobilizing joint efforts in the pursuit of a shared vision.
+Having an effective initiative plan will not make a poor idea successful.
+It represents a significant first step in validating ideas.
+It helps build alignment and mobilizes joint efforts in the pursuit of a shared vision.

 Symptoms of poorly planned initiatives include the following (not exhaustive):